hristomanos/HoverCarAssociation/README.md

 #### Splitscreen ####

- Unity's cameras contain a property that defines the size and position of their viewport rectangle.
+ Unity's virtual cameras contain a property that defines the size and position of their viewport rectangle.
 The viewport is in rendering-device-specific coordinates ie. pixels in screen coordinates and is used to limit the area that is currently being rendered on screen.
 I was fascinated with how quickly I was able to make a two player game mode.